Content Writer interview questions for Nigerian employers

-Ten interview questions for content writers in Nigeria — each with what it's actually testing and the difference between a strong and weak answer.
-Use them in your next first-round.
+8 interview questions for content writers in Nigeria — each with what it's actually testing and the difference between a strong and weak answer.
+Use them in your next first-round — Tezera's AI sits in and turns the conversation into a clean transcript and structured notes.

 Content roles in Nigerian tech are increasingly competitive — the bar for native-English business writing is high, and AI tooling has compressed the value of generic blog work.
 The candidates that matter are those who can do voice work (sound like the brand, not like the platform), reporting (find a story in the data), or technical depth (translate engineering concepts cleanly).
 Generic SEO content writers are oversupplied and underpaid.
 The interview signal: have them edit a paragraph in front of you, not just write one.